 Body fat percentages and their classification

-Calipers and scales, which estimate body fat percentage, are convenient for home use but aren’t always perfect.
-The tools can be influenced by hydration levels, says Freedhoff.
-“And for women, being premenstrual.
+Calipers and scales, which estimate body fat percentage, are convenient for home use but can be influenced by other factors such as hydration levels or for women, being premenstrual.
 So that’s why it’s important to look at your trends over time.

 The Healthiest Way to Use BMI and Body Fat Percentage